SkyeH-M/The-Old-Dog/README.md

  * The secondary font used for the body is Libre Caslon Text which was selected for its clear readibility, and design that is reminiscient of fonts used in the text of many books
  ![image of the secondary font](./docs/body-text.png)
  * Both fonts are from the Serif family to ensure consistency throughout the site
- * ?????
-Are these fonts web safe/accessible ?????

  ### Icons and Images